 Pradhan Mantri Jeevan Jyoti Bima Yojana (PMJJBY)

 The PMJJBY is available to people in the age group of 18 to 50 years having a bank account who give their consent to join / enable auto-debit.
 Aadhar is the primary KYC for the bank account.
 The life cover of Rs.
 2 lakh is for the one year period stretching from 1st June to 31st May and is renewable.
 Risk coverage under this scheme is for Rs.
 2 lakh in case of death of the insured, due to any reason.
 The premium is Rs.
 330 per annum which is to be auto-debited in one installment from the subscriber’s bank account as per the option given by him on or before 31st May of each annual coverage period under the scheme.
 The scheme is being offered by the Life Insurance Corporation and all other life insurers who are willing to offer the product on similar terms with necessary approvals and tie up with banks for this purpose.
-As on 31st March, 2019, cumulative gross enrollment reported by banks subject to verification of eligibility, etc. is over 5.91 crore under PMJJBY.
-A total of 145763 claims were registered under PMJJBY of which 135212 have been disbursed.
+As on 28th July, 2021, cumulative enrollment is over 10.65 crore under PMJJBY.

 Pradhan Mantri Suraksha Bima Yojana (PMSBY)

 The Scheme is available to people in the age group 18 to 70 years with a bank account who give their consent to join / enable auto-debit on or before 31st May for the coverage period 1st June to 31st May on an annual renewal basis.
 Aadhar would be the primary KYC for the bank account.
 The risk coverage under the scheme is Rs.
 2 lakh for accidental death and full disability and Rs.
 1 lakh for partial disability.
-The premium of Rs.12 per annum is to be deducted from the account holder’s bank account through ‘auto-debit’ facility in one instalment.
+The premium of Rs.12 per annum is to be deducted from the account holder’s bank account through ‘auto-debit’ facility in one installment.
 The scheme is being offered by Public Sector General Insurance Companies or any other General Insurance Company who are willing to offer the product on similar terms with necessary approvals and tie up with banks for this purpose.
-As on 31st March, 2019, cumulative gross enrolment reported by Banks subject to verification of eligibility, etc. is over 15.47 crore under PMSBY.
-A total of 40,749 Claims were registered under PMSBY of which 32,176 have been disbursed.
+As on 28th July, 2021, cumulative enrollment is over 24.03 crore under PMSBY.

 Atal Pension Yojana (APY)